SEC DG, Uduk, Elected into IOSCO Board - THISDAYLIVE

 The AMERC comprises securities regulators that are IOSCO members within the Middle East and North Africa as well as sub-Saharan African region

-Announcing the result of the keenly contested election, the Secretary General of IOSCO, Mr. Paul Andrews, said: “The voting period for the AMERC representative position ended on 20 March, 2020.
-The committee elected the SEC Nigeria as AMERC representative to the IOSCO Board for the term 2020-2022.
+Announcing the result of the keenly contested election, Secretary General of IOSCO, Mr. Paul Andrews said: “The voting period for the AMERC representative position ended on 20 March 2020.
+The committee elected the SEC Nigeria as AMERC Representative to the IOSCO Board for the term 2020-2022.

-“I would like to congratulate the SEC Nigeria and Mary Uduk and wish her every success in this role,” Andrews said.
+“I would like to congratulate the SEC Nigeria and Mary Uduk and wish her every success in this role”.

 In her response to the announcement, Uduk expressed her sincere gratitude on behalf of SEC Nigeria to all AMERC members for their support in electing the Commission to represent AMERC on the Board of IOSCO for the 2020 to 2022 term.